astorfi/Large-Scale-AI-Blueprint/README.md

     model.to('cuda')
     ```

 - **Gradient Accumulation**: Facilitates training with larger batch sizes than what might be possible due to limited GPU memory.
 It accumulates gradients over several mini-batches and updates the model weights less frequently.
+Gradient accumulation is a trick used when we want to train big models on computers that don't have a lot of memory.
+It's like saving up changes from several small steps and then making one big update all at once.
+This way, even if your computer can't handle a lot of data at once, you can still train large models by taking smaller steps and adding them up before making a change.
+It helps make training smoother and allows for working with large models without needing super powerful computers.

     ```python
     optimizer.zero_grad()  # Reset gradients accumulation